YIZHE12/DataScienceMakeEasy/algorithm/README.md

 ### Tail recursion
 Tail recursion is a recursion where the recursive call is the final instruction in the recursion function.
 And there should be only one recursive call in the function.

+The benefit of having tail recursion is that it could avoid the accumulation of stack overheads during the recursive calls, since the system could reuse a fixed amount space in the stack for each recursive call.

+A tail recursion function can be executed as non-tail-recursion functions, i.e. with piles of call stacks, without impact on the result.
+Often, the compiler recognizes tail recursion pattern, and optimizes its execution.
+However, not all programming languages support this optimization.
+For instance, C, C++ support the optimization of tail recursion functions.
+On the other hand, Java and Python do not support tail recursion optimization.